 Goldman Sachs was looking to further its business expansion into the retail banking space on the heels of its successful growth of the Marcus online banking and lending platform.

 The institutional platform will become a new RIA product for Goldman Sachs.

-For the individual accounts, Goldman Sachs can either improve and consolidate Folio Investing and FolioFirst, or launch a brand new standalone platform or a brokerage integrated with Marcus.
+For the individual accounts, Goldman Sachs can either improve and consolidate Folio Investing and FolioFirst, sell the accounts, or launch a brand new standalone platform or a brokerage integrated with Marcus.

 This may be an exciting new offering for patient customers.

 On December 4th, 2020, Interactive Brokers announced that it purchased the self-directed retail brokerage segment from Folio Investments Inc (owned by Goldman Sachs).

 Goldman Sachs will keep the clearing and custody services created by Folio Investments for investment advisors.

 The acquisition involves 70,000 retail accounts with assets totaling about $3 billion (~43,000 per account).